Sanchenso/parser/README.md

 `python plot_parser_result_IMU.py`

-### 2. Visual evaluation of the autopilot filter for the accelerometer and gyroscope data (windows)
+### 2. Visual evaluation of the autopilot filter for the accelerometer and gyroscope data
 argument - name of the log

 example usage: